LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Hence why it is a feature that exceptions will bubble up to what ever can handle it, and if it reaches the very top the program crashes.
 Although it is not like C can not do this.
 NASA mentions it themselves that error values must be checked to return it up the call chain in effect creating this bubbling effect.
-It is just more clean looking in higher level langauges.
+It is just more clean looking in higher level languages.
 The more nuanced part of try/catch is the how it applies to checking the return value of functions.
 An exception is not exactly a return value.
 It is an indication of error that so happens to act as a return value when it occurs.
-This is where the nuance in the implementation of this rule exsits because how it is treated as a return is dependent on the language's main philosophy.
+This is where the nuance in the implementation of this rule exists because how it is treated as a return is dependent on the language's main philosophy.

 #### Easier to Ask For Forgiveness than Permission (EAFP)